deitch/activator/README.md

 * `activate` - use this as a text template for activation
 * `passwordreset` - use this as a text template for password reset

-Notice that there are two options for text templates: no filename extenstion (e.g. `activate`) and text extension (e.g. `activate.txt`).
+Notice that there are two options for text templates: no filename extension (e.g. `activate`) and text extension (e.g. `activate.txt`).
 How does it know which one to use when both are there?
 Simple:

 1. Use the filename without an extension.
 If it does not exist:
 2. Use the filename with the `.txt` extension.